 This is another reason why you need to communicate your plans with your provider.
-Most businesses will be sending large amounts of email throughout the holidays, which could potentially tax ESPs no matter how well prepared they think they are.
+Most businesses send large amounts of email throughout the holidays, which could tax ESPs even if they think they’re prepared.
 Thinking about doing timed sales?
-Make sure your provider can send your emails promptly so your recipients aren’t alerted of the sale after it’s already over.
+Make sure your provider can send your emails promptly.
+You don’t want to alert your recipients of the sale after it’s already over.

 Will someone from my ESP be available to help during the busy rush?

 What’s the plan if something goes wrong during the big Black Friday/Cyber Monday weekend?
 Will someone be available to answer the phone and assist with an issue, or will you be stuck relying on standard support tickets?
-Nothing is more frustrating than realizing that your agreement with your provider doesn’t include some sort of critical access when things go wrong.
+Nothing is more frustrating than realizing your agreement with your provider doesn’t include critical access when things go wrong.

 What’s my backup plan?

 Make sure to have a fall-back option ready in case something goes wrong.
 Data not syncing as quickly as you need it to for some of your dynamic content?
 Have a back-up, more generic email ready to go in its place.
 Emails getting delayed because your ESP is overloaded?
 What other channels are you able to utilize instead?
 What’s the plan when email comes back online?
 When it does come back, should you send the emails that were delayed or send something else entirely?